staticvariablejames/SpicedCookies/README.md

 These achievements are awarded according to progress through all ascensions regardless of the previous setting.

-Note: if you disable this feature after having enabled it once, you must refresh your browser for the change to take place.
+**NOTE**: You must refresh your browser page after disabling this feature for the change to take place.

 Three extra stock market achievements (disabled by default)